What Are The Effects of Cocaine on The Brain?

 Both cocaine and crack cocaine can cause brain damage, even when used only a few times.
 Damage to brain structures can trigger addiction, which is a disease involving the reward circuits and dopamine systems.
 Abusing this potent drug can cause other kinds of long-term damage as well.

-Mood, Emotions, and Mental Health
+Effects on Mood, Emotions, and Mental Health

 Both freebase (crack) and powdered cocaine can cause long-term damage to mental health, which appears in the form of mood or emotional disturbances.
 Because the drug directly interferes with dopamine being reabsorbed by neurons, one of the symptoms of a cocaine comedown is serious depression.